 How to find the right auto transport management company

 Once you understand how shippers calculate the cost to ship a car to Hawaii or to the mainland, it’s time to find a company to ship your vehicle.
 Doing that can take a bit more work than most people realize because it’s not as simple as calling the first company that comes up in a Google search and booking a shipment.
-That’s because there are some shippers out there that will happily take your money without taking much off of your plate in return.
+That’s because there are some shippers out there who will happily take your money without taking much off of your plate in return.
 A great auto transport management company will make the shipping process easy and will handle the entire process for you, end to end!

 Here’s what you need to do to find the right company:

 You can do that Google search, but from there you should click through the results to see what they actually offer.
 Some shippers will claim to offer car shipping to Hawaii, but they only get your car to port.
 They don’t handle the sea transport side of your shipment.
 Others will only handle sea transport, and you have to coordinate any ground transport.
 Make sure the instant online quotes you’re getting include everything you need.
 At Montway, we offer door-to-port, port-to-port, and port-to-door services to cover all your Hawaii car shipping needs.

 Look beyond your quote

 You should never choose an auto transport management company solely by rate.
 The cheapest company will usually offer the lowest tier of service, though they probably won’t say as much in their marketing materials!
 Most people find they have the best experience shipping cars to Hawaii when they work with a mid-price shipper with a reputation for reliability, honesty, and great customer service.

 Double check what each company offers